Amsheet

-There are many old churches in Amsheet (more than a hundred and some old synagogues.)
-Amsheet is found in Phoenician papyrus and parchment, where it is repeatedly referred to as the "promised land" or capital of the known world.
+There are many old churches in Amsheet (more than a hundred and some old synagogues.).

 Demographics

 Amsheet's population is around 25,000.
 The majority of the inhabitants are Maronite Christians.
 However, there is a significant Shia Muslim minority, who largely moved to Amsheet from predominantly Shia villages in the nearby mountains.
 Most Shia in Amsheet live in the Kfar Saleh neighborhood.

 Economy

 There are 29 companies in Amsheet that employ at least five people.
 With the largest one being IPT Group.
 Amsheet is known for its baskets and mats woven from palm leaves.
 Olive and citrus fruits are the main agricultural products of the town.

 Education

 There are two public schools with a total of 966 students in 2006 and three private schools with a total of 1,099 students in Amsheet.
 Schools in the town include: